chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [x] FP: Populate missing: `time.sleep(1)`
 - [x] Custom Type: Use field name from dataclass
 - [x] Wrap: Do not wrap ellipsis
+- [x] Fix testWrapWithOptionalPicksInnerTypeNotNone
+- [x] Fix testWrapWithPep604UnionChoosesFirstBranch
+- [x] Fix testWrapWithUnionCustomFirstPicksCustom
+- [x] Remove hard-coded: `if (calleeName == "print")`
+- [x] Introduce wrap hierachies for unions: builtin, stdlib, custom -> do not offer if from same group
+- [x] How to handle library code?
+Disable introduce type for library code?
+- [x] Wrap: on type inspection error OR on union type with different groups